 metaPathwayMap further computes Jaccard Coefficients between each CANOPUS prediction and each PlantCyc compound, and further filters the predictions using a user-defined threshold (relaxed: 0.6, stringent: 0.7).
 If Compound A is part of Pathways X,Y,Z, all pathways will be listed as of interest.
 Furthermore, up to 3 additional pathways that are compositionally similar to X,Y,Z based on the Jaccard Distance are also provided as output for further assessment by the user.

-While the above pipeline was developed using Python3, a web-server implementing the pipeline was also set up.
-XXX.
+A GUI-based web application implementing the metaPathwayMap pipeline was developed using the Django v4.0.2 web framework and PostgresSQL 14.1.
+Output files are downloadable, and networks can be visualized in Cytoscape.js v 3.21.0.
+The web application can be accessed at https://solgenomics.net/pages/solcyc.
+The application is packaged as a Docker image available at Docker Hub.
+All code is available at GitHub.

 Results